England cut warm-up to 'peak at right time'

 "When we've been behind in games and ended up winning them, we've only been able to do that by trying to win each moment in the game.
 That's something in other teams I've played in where it's maybe not been the case."

 On England's last Test tour of New Zealand in 2019, Leach, who suffers from Crohn's disease, fell seriously ill.
-A bought of food poisoning led to sepsis and left Leach fearing for his life.
+A bout of food poisoning led to sepsis and left Leach fearing for his life.

 "I remember thinking, 'Don't fall asleep because you might not wake up'.
 It was that serious in terms of how I was feeling," he said in 2020.